AlphaLee1113/Client-server-Chatroom/README.md

 This is a prohect in COMP4621: Computer Communication Networks I which is a client-server application to create a multi party chatroom.
+This code is written in C and needed to be run on Putty.

+After connecting Putty, please compile and run "./server.out" for running the server, and "./client.out" for running the client side.

 In the beginning the server side starts and waits for connection requests to arrive from clients.
 When a client starts it requests immediately a connection to the server upon which it is required to supply a nickname for the user in the chatroom.
 The nickname is used for registration or login.
 The server maintains a list